lagessiehcs/expense-tracker/README.md

 Additional info for user mode: The program is built with different pages (or levels).
 To navigate, you just need to enter the respective numbers and hit enter!

 Have fun settling expenses with your friends!

+## Ideas
+* Apply visitor for tasks such as adding user to group.